pshihn/ecp-website/pickers/slider-color-picker.md

 [React example](https://codesandbox.io/s/slider-color-picker-react-256yc)

 ## Properties and Attributes

+#### mode
+The mode can be set as a property or an attribute.
+It accepts two values: `rgba` and `hsba`.
+This determines if the sliders represent the parameters in the HSB color space or the RGB color space.

 #### value
 The value can be set on the element as a property or as an attribute to the node.
 The values can be HEX, HEX with Alpha, RGB, RGBA, HSL, HSLA.